 JFCS offers career services for job seekers, including career counseling, career assessments, job search coaching, resume development, networking, social media strategies and training.
 The new Platinum Program helps job seekers over 50 take their next career step.
 JFCS also works with employers to match qualified candidates with job openings by pre-screening and pre-selecting applicants for the employer's open positions.

 - Employment Action Center (EAC)

 The EAC is the largest provider of employment and training services in the Twin Cities.
 It offers a wide range of customized services for businesses, including placement services, outplacement services, workplace education, disability services and telecommuting implementation services.

-The MWCA oversees publicly funded workforce development services in the 11-county Twin Cities metro region.
-It publishes a biennial assessment of the Twin Cities workforce, The Workforce Regional Analysis for a Comprehensive Economy (RACE) Report.
+The MWCA oversees publicly-funded workforce development services in the 11-county Twin Cities metro region.
 The MWCA also works through the Employer Services Partnership – a cooperative of public, private and non-profit organizations in the metro area dedicated to offering high-value employer workforce services.

 Find the right employees with MinnesotaWorks.net, the state's no-fee online job database that brings employers and job seekers together.

 The mission of ABWA is to bring together business women of diverse occupations and to provide opportunities for them to help themselves and others grow personally and professionally through leadership, education, networking support and national recognition.